huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 Step 9: Click **Save**.

-  - Note: You can also create a **Relationship** between entities without utilising the Relationship property by creating it directly in the Information hub of an entity.
+  - Note: You can also create a **Relationship** between entities without utilising the Relationship property by creating it directly in the **Information Hub** of an entity.
 Learn more about creating Relationships.

 ### When to inherit properties from other entities